kgateway-dev/kgateway/docs/content/guides/graphql/resolver_config.md

 ## Define REST and gRPC resolvers for local execution

-If your upstream does not define GraphQL resolvers, you can define resolvers in you `GraphQLApi` resource.
+If your upstream does not define GraphQL resolvers, you can define resolvers in your `GraphQLApi` resource.
 In this case, Gloo Edge uses _local execution_, which means the Envoy server executes GraphQL queries locally by using the defined resolvers.
 Then, it proxies the executed requests to the upstreams that provide the data requested in the queries.

 ### REST resolvers